 - home leave.

 If certain conditions are met, a foreign employee working in the Netherlands may be granted the so-called 30% ruling.
 Under this ruling, a tax-free reimbursement amounting to 30% of the income from active employment can be paid to the employee.
 The 30% reimbursement is intended to cover all extra-territorial costs.
 If the 30% ruling is applied, the actual extra-territorial costs may not be reimbursed tax-free in addition to the 30% reimbursement.
 If the actual extra-territorial costs are higher than the 30% reimbursement, the higher costs can be reimbursed tax-free.
 As of 1 January 2019, the maximum term of the 30% ruling has been reduced from eight to five years.
 The reduction of the 30% ruling applies to both new and existing cases.
-Transitional law is applicable for existing cases for a maximum period of two years.
+All transitional law for existing cases has ended on 1 January 2021.

 To qualify for the 30% ruling, the foreign employee should have specific expertise that is not available or is scarce in the Dutch labour market.